Welcome to the Nest Egg!

 It’s similar to platforms like Mailchimp in that it allows you to bulk send emails to people who have signed up to receive them.

-But it also allows you to charge a small subscription fee for your newsletter, so that instead of emailing people with the aim of selling products, the email becomes the product.
+But it also allows authors to charge a small subscription fee for their newsletter, so that instead of emailing people with the aim of selling products, the email becomes the product.

 We love it because it’s simple and it plays to our particular strengths (writing).